rfocosi/dotnet-types/README.md

 # dotnet-types
-Java types to help translating from dotNet
+Java types to help migrating source from dotNet.